 2) What is the worst show you ever played?
 What is the best show you ever played?

+For me personally our worst show was at Death feast open air in Germany were we couldn't hear each other, and we played like crap that day.
 I was really pleased with our performance at Neurotic Deathfest 2011 and I think it must be my favorite show to date.
 I really hope we can play in Tilburg again soon, it´s an awesome town.

 3) Ophidian I tells me you guys share a practice space.
 I think you guys should squeeze into the practice space at the same time and jam out your respected songs at the same time.
 I think the force would be so strong it would cause all active volcanoes in Iceland to erupt at once.
 Okay, I'll ask a real question; What is your idea of being successful?
 What needs to happen for you guys to achieve your goals?